In the UK we eat over 5 billion bananas every year. How much do you know about this delicious and versatile fruit?

 4. Bananas are the backbone of many countries’ economies

 Trading bananas is the cornerstone of many developing countries’ economies, with an estimated global export value of $7 billion.
-They are also the staple food for millions of people.
+It is believed that for more than 450 million people in developing countries, bananas (and plantains) are essential staple crops.

 It’s a herb and a fruit!
 Distantly related to ginger, bananas are classed as an herbaceous plant rather than a tree because what appears to be a trunk isn’t actually a trunk.
 Instead the leaves are tightly wrapped around a single stem, which leads up to a fruit-bearing flower stalk.